In this part:

 <CLion installation folder>/bin/clion64.vmoptions

-you have to make a copy of the
+- For macOS, you need to make a copy of the

-To avoid editing files in the CLion installation folder, one should:
+To avoid editing files in the CLion installation folder, do one of the following:

-<CLion installation folder>/bin/clion64.exe.vmoptionsfrom the CLion installation folder into the location under your user home.
+<CLion installation folder>/bin/clion64.exe.vmoptionsfile from the CLion installation folder into your user home directory.

 CL_VM_OPTIONS environment variable is defined, or the